matomo-org/developer-documentation/docs/4.x/spa-tracking.md

 3. Give your trigger a name, and click “Create New Trigger”.
 4. Create another trigger, this time selecting “Pageview” for the trigger type.
 5. Next, navigate to [Tags](https://matomo.org/guide/tag-manager/tags/) and click “Create New Tag” and select “Matomo Analytics” as the Tag type.
-6. Select your Matomo Configuration Variable and set the Tracking type to “Pageview”:
+6. Select your Matomo Configuration Variable and set the Tracking type to “Pageview”.
 7. Set the Custom URL to `{{PageUrl}}` and the Custom Title to `{{PageTitle}}`.
 8. Under the option “Execute this tag when any of these triggers are triggered”, select the “History Change” and “Pageview” triggers that we created.
 9. Use the [Preview/Debug](https://matomo.org/faq/tag-manager/preview-debug-a-tag-manager-container/) mode to test and ensure that your Triggers & Tag are working as expected.